Coresets remembered and items forgotten: submodular maximization with deletions

 Such unexpected deletions may happen in other scenarios, for example, a user may exercise their ``right to be forgotten'', specified by EU's General Data Protection Regulation (GDPR)~\citep{voigt2017eu}, and request at any point certain data to be removed.

-Instead of re-running the recommendation algorithm over the dataset that excludes the deleted items, which typically is time-consuming, a better way to handle unexpected deletions is to extract a small and robust \emph{coreset} of the dataset, from which we can quickly select a new solution set.
+Instead of re-running the recommendation algorithm over the dataset excluding the deleted items, which typically is time-consuming, a better way to handle unexpected deletions is to extract a small and robust \emph{coreset} of the dataset, from which we can quickly select a new solution set.
 To quantify robustness, we require the coreset to be robust against adversarial deletions up to \nD items.
 Naturally, the coreset size has to depend on the number of deletions \nD.
-It is known that no constant-factor approximation is possible with a coreset whose size is sublinear in $\nD$ \citep{dutting2022deletion}.
-In this paper, we derive bounds for the smallest possible coreset size that suffices to provide a non-trivial quality guarantee after item deletions.
-We assume that the adversary has unlimited computational power, and knows everything about the algorithm except for its random bits.